-Disabling DHCP (Dynamic Host Configuration Protocol) on your Linksys Velop mesh Wi-Fi system can be a strategic decision in certain network configurations, such as when using an external DHCP server or when manually assigning IP addresses to devices.
-In this comprehensive review, we’ll explore the reasons for disabling DHCP, the process of doing so on the Linksys Velop system, potential implications, and considerations.
+Turning off DHCP (Dynamic Host Configuration Protocol) on your Linksys Velop mesh Wi-Fi system is definitely a smart move if you have certain network setups like using external DHCP server or manually assigning of IP addresses to devices.
+This complete guide covers the reasons for disabling DHCP, the steps on how to do that for the Linksys Velop system, the possible repercussions as well as the considerations.

 Understanding DHCP